Multi-Parameter Mechanisms for Consumer Surplus Maximization: Indivisible Goods

+where $v'$ is the extension of $v$ to $2^\ell$ copies and the expectation is over the randomness of the rounding scheme.

+The main challenge is to show how to devise a valid rounding scheme with constant $q$ for certain classes of valuations.
+With these components in place, we can now formally define our mechanism.

 Mechanism~\ref{algo:vcg-copies} basically creates $2^\ell$ copies of all the items, and extends the valuation functions of the agents to the instance with the copies.
 Then, the mechanism calculates the VCG allocation and price vector for the instance with the copies.
-Since in the real instance, there is only one copy of each item, in order to create a valid allocation, the mechanism uses the randomized subroutine $B$ to generate an allocation and payments, where each agent receives the equivalent set and pays the same as in the allocation returned by Step~\ref{step:vcg} with a probability of $\frac{q}{2^\ell}$ (and otherwise, the agent receives nothing and pays nothing).
-We assume that in Step~\ref{step:vcg}, the calculated allocation is non-redundant and all allocated items contribute to the welfare.
-I.e., $\forall i \in \agents$, and $j\in A'_i$, it holds that $v_i'(A'_i) > v_i(A_i' \setminus \{j\})$, and in particular, no agent receives two copies of the same item.
-In the remainder of this section, we show how to implement the subroutine $B$ for two cases, (1) where all agents have unit-demand valuations, and (2) where all agents have multi-unit submodular valuations.
-We then show that for these cases, the mechanism guarantees a residual surplus of at least $\frac{q}{r+1}$ of the entire social welfare.

-We first claim that as long as the subroutine $B$ satisfies the property that each agent $i$ receives set $g(A_i')$ and pays $p_i'$ with probability $\frac{q}{2^\ell}$ (and receives the empty set and pays nothing otherwise) then Mechanism~\ref{algo:vcg-copies} is truthful in expectation and ex-post individual rational no matter how the subroutine is implemented. \begin{claim} Mechanism~\ref{algo:vcg-copies} is TIE and EPIR. \end{claim} \begin{proof} To show EPIR, we observe that the outcome for agent $i$ is either the emptyset in which case the agent pays nothing which satisfies EPIR, or the agent receives a utility of $v_i(A_i)-p_i= v_i(g(A_i'))-p_i' = v_i'(A_i')-p_i' \geq 0$, where the inequality is by individual rationality of the VCG mechanism.

-To show TIE, we observe that since the subroutine does not influence the possible sets that the agent may receive, the payments or the probability of being allocated, it is sufficient to show that reporting $v_i$ always maximizes the value of $v_i(g(A_i')) - p_i'$ for every realization of $\ell$, and any report of $v_{-i}$.
-Let $\bar{v}_i$ be an arbitrary report, and let $(\bar{A}_i',\bar{p}_i')$ be the set allocated to agent $i$ and his payment when misreporting $\bar{v}_i$ instead of $v_i$, calculated in Step~\ref{step:vcg}.
-Thus, where the inequality is by the truthfulness of the VCG mechanism, and the two equalities hold since $v_i(S)=v_i'(g(S))$ for every set $S$.
-This concludes the proof. \end{proof}
+We assume that in Step~\ref{step:vcg}, the calculated allocation is non-redundant with respect to the class of valuations we consider.
+Since in our actual instance, there is only a single copy of each item, we utilize a $q$-valid rounding scheme $B$ to generate an allocation for the original instance.
+The rounding scheme guarantees that the expected value that each agent receives is (in expectation) proportional to the value in the allocation returned by Step~\ref{step:vcg}.
+Lastly, in Step~\ref{step:payments}, we scale for each agent the payment returned by the VCG by the fraction of value allocated to this agent over the value returned by the VCG.

+In the remainder of this section, we show that given a $q$-valid rounding scheme, our mechanism is TIE and EPIR (Claim~\ref{claim:epir-tie}).
+We then devise $q$-valid rounding schemes for unit-demand valuations with $q = 1$ and for multi-unit submodular valuations with $q = 1/2$.
+We then present residual surplus guarantees for the class of gross-substitutes valuations as a function of $q$ and $r$ (Lemma~\ref{lem:welfare-guarantee}).
+Combining everything, we obtain an $O(\log(n))$-approximation.